aborin-png/OPS_Automations/README.md

 >[!IMPORTANT]
 >On first run of each script, a default config will be created and is able to be edited.
 However, the location of the Config.json file CANNOT be changed or the script will not work.
 >Likewise, do NOT move the executable files to different locations after cloning the repo.
-For useful organization tips, refer to
+For useful organization tips, refer to [Organization Tips](https://github.com/aborin-png/OPS_Automations/edit/Releases/README.md#organization-tips)

 ## Linux